larryknaebelobsidian/kingdom/book/The Theocratic Kingdom Book/Selected Quotations from The Theocratic Kingdom.md

 **The Theocratic Kingdom** contains 206 propositions (i.e. chapters) and each proposition contains a set of observations (i.e. sections).
 The proposition titles themselves are masterfully stated and organized to deal with this major biblical topic and are worthy of memorization (although I have not).

-These are my selected quotations of George N. H. Peters' great work "The Theocratic Kingdom" .
-Although I have inserted a very few personal notes and added pericopes to **most** of the observations  (this is still a work in progress) these are mainly quotations from Peters' three volume masterful work.
+These are my selected quotations from George N. H. Peters' great work "The Theocratic Kingdom".
+Although I have inserted a very few personal notes and added pericopes to **most** of the observations (still a work in progress) these are mainly quotations from Peters' three volume masterful work.

 Larry J. Knaebel
 2023